Kunnamangalam

-Kunnamangalam is a growing census town located about 14 km east of Kozhikode (Calicut) city on the Calicut - Bangalore National Highway (NH 766 | Kozhikode - Kollegal).
+Kunnamangalam is a growing census town located about 14 km east of Kozhikode city on National highway 766.
 Nearby places are Koduvally, Mukkam, Chathamangalam, and Kattangal.
 India's premier educational institutions like Indian Institute of Management, Kozhikode (IIMK), National Institute of Technology Calicut, National Institute of Electronics & Information Technology, Indian Institute of Spices Research, and Kerala School of Mathematics, Kozhikode are located here.
 Kunnamangalam is developing as a suburb of Kozhikode, Kunnamangalam is the east side entry of Calicut city.